-For graduate students completing dual graduate degrees simultaneously, no more than 9 credits can be transferred in from another institution or double counted from another Shippensburg University graduate program.
-For awarding two dual graduate degrees, at least 12 hours will be required beyond the minimal credit requirements for the degree program with the most required credits.
+For graduate students completing dual graduate degrees simultaneously, no more than 9 credits can be transferred in from another institution.
+For awarding two graduate degrees from Shippensburg University at the same time, at least 12 credit hours will be required beyond the minimal credit requirements for the degree program with the most required credits.